-In the waters surrounding a remote archipelago half way between Iceland and Norway and 200 miles north north-west of Scotland, one of the most infamous slaughters of small whales and dolphins in the North Atlantic takes place on an annual basis.
+In the waters surrounding the Faroe Islands, a remote archipelago half way between Iceland and Norway and 200 miles north north-west of Scotland, one of the most infamous slaughters of small whales and dolphins in the North Atlantic takes place on an annual basis.

-The Faroe Islands (a semi-autonomous country of the Kingdom of Denmark) have a long tradition of hunting small whales and dolphins, with records dating back to 1584.
+The Faroes (a semi-autonomous country of the Kingdom of Denmark) have a long tradition of hunting small whales and dolphins, with records dating back to 1584.

 This annual hunt is known as the ‘Grindadráp’.
-The claim is that hunts are non-commercial, undertaken by communities who share the bounty.
-But there is evidence of meat and blubber for sale in supermarkets and restaurants across the islands.
-Over the last 20 years, almost 20,000 small whales and dolphins have been killed in the ‘grinds’.
+The claim is that hunts are non-commercial, undertaken by communities who share the bounty however a recent amendment to national legislation now allows for the meat from hunts to be sold commercially.
+Over the last 20 years, over 20,000 small whales and dolphins have been killed in the ‘grinds’ and other hunts.
 With no official quotas in place, the islanders are free to take as many as they want.

 Facts about the Faroese hunts